Day Trip, Hikes, Illinois, Kids, Missouri, St. Louis, Trips

 Things to Do

 Museums – Stop at the Visitor’s Center to learn more and arrange tours.
-If you have a National Parks Passport book you can have it stamped here.
+If you have a National Parks Passport book you can have it stamped here and kids can earn Junior Ranger badges.
 Also check out the Center for French Colonial Life or new Art Guild.
 Kids will enjoy the dinosaurs and other exhibits at the new Ste.
 Genevieve Museum Learning Center.

 Sweet Treats – Wrap up your visit with ice cream or a stop at the Sweet Things Candy Shop.
 Right next door, adults might prefer to satisfy their sweet tooth with some gourmet honey at Harold’s Honey Bar.
 Trust me, it’s amazing!